Our friends Martin and Anthony at St John Ambulance share some great First Aid advice on how to handle a snake bite.

 (D stands for defibrillator, which we're guessing you won't have in your backpack whilst out hiking, riding, kayaking etc)

-Once you've run these checks (and we've assumed here that you've not needed to initiate CPR), then you should start bandaging the wound, starting from the extreme point of the limb and working all the way up in an effort to minimise movement (see below).
+Once you've run these checks (and we've assumed here that you've not needed to initiate CPR), then you should start bandaging the wound, starting from the extremity of the limb and working all the way up in an effort to minimise movement (see below).

 The guys also share with us some sensational advice on what NOT to do - some of which are such old wives' tales now that unless you've done your First Aid course (which we strongly recommend), you might actually think this is the correct way to handle a snake bite.